-Dunkin' donates $10K to Helping Harvest Food Bank
+Dunkin' donates $10K to Helping Harvest food bank

-The Helping Harvest Food Bank has received a hefty donation to help those in need.
-Dunkin' has given the food bank $10,000 to fight hunger in the area.
+SPRING TWP., Pa. — Helping Harvest has received a hefty donation to help those in need.
+Dunkin' representatives presented a $10,000 check to the food bank on Tuesday to help fight hunger in Berks and Schuylkill counties.

 The donation will allow Helping Harvest to provide 100,000 meals to people in need throughout Berks and Schuylkill counties, according to officials.

-"As we're seeing food prices rise, gas prices rise, our clients are relying on more food from us, so we're getting busier and busier," said Jay Woorrall, from Helping Harvest.
-"Food is expensive right now so donations like this are really so helpful to us."
+"As we're seeing food prices rise, gas prices rise, our clients are relying on more food from us, so we're getting busier and busier," said Jay Worrall, Helping Harvest's president.
+"Food is expensive right now, so donations like this are really so helpful to us."

 Volunteers and staff were treated to free hot and iced coffee for their work.